Skip to Main Content

 Photograph of U.S. Secretary of Transportation Mary E. Peters

-(from left) Oklahoma Secretary of Transportation Herschal Crow, U.S. Senator James Inhofe, Oklahoma Director of Transportation Gary Ridley, and FHWA Administrator Mary E. Peters updated the media on the progress of the cleanup on June 10.
+(From left) Oklahoma Secretary of Transportation Herschal Crow, U.S. Senator James Inhofe, Oklahoma Director of Transportation Gary Ridley, and FHWA Administrator Mary E. Peters updated the media on the progress of the cleanup on June 10.
 From “Making it Happen the Fast Way”, Public Roads: vol. 66, no.3: Nov/Dec 2002.

 Ray H. LaHood